-Medicare's Part A program pays hospitals for inpatient services under the Inpatient Prospective Payment System, or IPPS, which provides a predetermined payment based on the patient's discharge diagnoses.
+Medicare's Part A program pays hospitals for inpatient services, such as cardiothoracic surgery, under the Inpatient Prospective Payment System, or IPPS, which provides a predetermined payment based on the patient's discharge diagnoses and surgical procedure(s).
 Discharge diagnoses are grouped into Medicare Severity Diagnosis Related Groupings (MS-DRGs).
 There are several cardiac surgery MS-DRGs associated with the surgical treatment of AF, with and without a concomitant open-heart procedure.
 When an ablation device and/or LAA exclusion device are used during a concomitant open-heart procedure, Medicare's hospital reimbursement is based upon the patient's primary surgical procedure.
 Reimbursement for sole-therapy minimally invasive AF ablation treatment is also influenced by the patient's severity of illness.
 Currently, we believe hospital reimbursement rates for sole therapy and concomitant therapy cardiac surgical tissue ablation are adequate to cover the cost of our products.
 Medicare's coding, coverage, and payment policies are subject to change.
 As a result, the continuance of current coverage, coding or payment determinations cannot be guaranteed, and any change may have an adverse impact on our business.

 Doctors are reimbursed for their services separately under the Medicare Part B physician fee schedule.
 When surgically performing a cardiac ablation with and without a concomitant open-heart procedure, surgeons report Current Procedural Terminology, or CPT, codes to receive a professional fee.
 Surgeons have a choice of CPT codes to report sole-therapy and concomitant therapy cardiac tissue ablation.
+At this time, there are no CPT codes for the physician to report surgical exclusion of the left atrial appendage.